balunist/mbp_docs2/source/options/arrange.rst

 **Arrange using True Shapes of components (Plus version only)**
     Component bodies are arranged using Fusion 360's native arrange functionality to perform true nesting of components on boards.
-This option provides full rotation and  for the best possible material utilization.
+This option provides full rotation, part-on-part and the largest face down for the best possible material utilization.

     .. note::
         - Component placement starts from the lower left corner of the board.